Aliases for SPINK5 Gene

 External Ids for SPINK5 Gene

 This gene encodes a multidomain serine protease inhibitor that contains 15 potential inhibitory domains.
-The inhibitor may play a role in skin and hair morphogenesis and anti-inflammatory and/or antimicrobial protection of mucous epithelia.
-Mutations may result in Netherton syndrome, a disorder characterized by ichthyosis, defective cornification, and atopy.
-Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]
+The encoded preproprotein is proteolytically processed to generate multiple protein products, which may exhibit unique activities and specificities.
+These proteins may play a role in skin and hair morphogenesis, as well as anti-inflammatory and antimicrobial protection of mucous epithelia.
+Mutations in this gene may result in Netherton syndrome, a disorder characterized by ichthyosis, defective cornification, and atopy.
+This gene is present in a gene cluster on chromosome 5.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Oct 2015]

 GeneCards Summary for SPINK5 Gene

 SPINK5 (Serine Peptidase Inhibitor, Kazal Type 5) is a Protein Coding gene.
-Diseases associated with SPINK5 include ichthyosis linearis circumflexa and netherton syndrome.
+Diseases associated with SPINK5 include netherton syndrome and atopy.
 Among its related pathways are Cell adhesion_Plasmin signaling.
-GO annotations related to this gene include serine-type endopeptidase inhibitor activity.
+GO annotations related to this gene include serine-type endopeptidase inhibitor activity and peptidase inhibitor activity.

 UniProtKB/Swiss-Prot for SPINK5 Gene